-- Carefully, two people pick up the keybed and place on to the guide pins while checking for pinched cables between the rim and keybed. - Use the rubber mallet to tap the keybed into place and secure with the original screws.
+- Carefully, two people pick up the keybed and place on to the guide pins. - Use the rubber mallet to tap the keybed into place and secure with the original screws.

 Illustration 142 - Securing key solenoid plunger with rubber band

 26. Regulate action.